johnshearing/PrivateKeyVault/WiringInstruction/README.md

 In this photo we see 16 standoffs which are threaded 2.5 mm and are 6 mm long.
 These standoffs are fastened to the lid with 2.5 mm screws which are also 6 mm long.
+Circuit boards will be fastend to the standoffs with 2.5 mm screws 4 mm long.
 [The standoffs, screws, and other parts can be found in this kit](https://www.adafruit.com/product/3299)
 PrivateKeyVault has no finacial relationship with the vendor.

-Also shown is the switch mount fastened to the lid with parts found in the kit linked above.
+Also shown is the switch mount fastened to the lid with 2.5 mm screws 10 mm long and 2.5 mm nuts
+These are also found in the kit linked above.

 Notice that four holes are left empty.
 The touch screen will be fastened with these later.